 If the price of the futures contract or other investment "sold" short increases between the time the short position in the futures contract is entered and the time the fund closes out its short position in the futures contract with a corresponding long position in a futures contract for the same underlying index or the futures contract expires, the fund will incur a loss.
 Since the value of the underlying equity index to a futures contract or other investment could theoretically continually increase the amount of losses are potentially unlimited.
-If the price of the futures contract or other investment sold declines between the time the short position in the futures contract is entered and the time the fund closes out its short position in the futures contract or other investment sold declines between the time the short position in the futures contract expires, the fund will realize a gain.
+If the price of the futures contract or other investment sold declines between the time the short position in the futures contract is entered and the time the fund closes out its short position in the futures contract with a corresponding long position in a futures contract for the same underlying index or the futures contract expires, the fund will realize a gain.
 The successful use of short positions by the fund may be adversely affected by imperfect correlation between the securities of the underlying fund being hedged and the underlying indexes of the futures contracts.

 Cash and cash equivalents - The fund may hold cash or invest in cash equivalents.
-Cash equivalents include, but are not limited to: (a) commercial paper; (b) short-term bank obligations (for example, certificates of deposit, bankers' acceptances (time drafts on a commercial bank where the bank accepts an irrevocable obligation to pay at maturity)) or bank notes; (c) savings association and savings bank obligations (for example, bank notes and certificates of deposit issued by savings banks or savings associations); (d) securities of the U.S. government, its agencies or instrumentalities that mature, or that may be redeemed, in one year or less; (e) higher quality corporate bonds and notes that mature, or that may be redeemed, in one year or less; (e) higher quality corporate position that are advised by the fund's investment adviser and/or by an affiliate of the fund's custodian.
+Cash equivalents include, but are not limited to: (a) commercial paper; (b) short-term bank obligations (for example, certificates of deposit, bankers' acceptances (time drafts on a commercial bank where the bank accepts an irrevocable obligation to pay at maturity)) or bank notes; (c) savings association and savings bank obligations (for example, bank notes and certificates of deposit issued by savings banks or savings associations); (d) securities of the U.S. government, its agencies or instrumentalities that mature, or that may be redeemed, in one year or less; (e) higher quality corporate bonds and notes that mature, or that may be redeemed, in one year or less; and (f) shares of money market funds.
+The fund may hold shares of money market funds in its cash position that are advised by the fund's investment adviser and/or by an affiliate of the fund's custodian.